America's Got Talent

 The program attracts a variety of participants from across the United States and abroad, who possess some form of talents.
 Acts range from singing, dancing, comedy, magic, stunts, variety and other genres.
 Each participant or act who auditions, attempts to secure a place in the live episodes of a season, by impressing a panel of judges.
-The current line-up consists of Cowell, Howie Mandel, Heidi Klum, and Sofía Vergara.
+The current line-up consists of Cowell, Howie Mandel, Mel B, and Sofía Vergara.
 Participants making it into the live episodes, compete against each other for both the judges' and public's vote, in order to reach the live final.
 The winner receives a large cash prize (primarily paid over a period of time), and since the third season, a chance to headline a show on the Las Vegas Strip.

 The show itself has been a rating success for NBC, drawing in on average around 10 million viewers per season.
 In 2013, a book titled Inside AGT: The Untold Stories of America's Got Talent was released, providing a description of the seasons, contestants, judges and production techniques of the show.
 It includes detailed interviews with contestants from all seasons, up to the date of the book's publication.

-The series has run for a total of seventeen seasons, and has spawned three spin-off competitions: America's Got Talent: The Champions, which premiered in January 2019, AGT: Extreme, which premiered in February 2022, and America's Got Talent: All-Stars, which premiered in January 2023.
+The series has run for a total of twenty seasons, with the twentieth season airing May–September 2025, and has spawned four spin-off competitions: America's Got Talent: The Champions (2019–20), AGT: Extreme (2022), America's Got Talent: All-Stars (2023), and America's Got Talent: Fantasy League (2024).